pan-ki-ba/developer-friendly/interview-questions/Index.md

  - [**How to handle refrential integrity while designing microservices database ?**]
  - [**Explain event driven architecture ?**]
  - [**Explain the need of distributed caching ?**]
+ - which design patterns are getting use a lot ?

 #### AWS Questions